EDIflyer/linux-notes/docs/server-setup/server_setup.md

 title: "1 - Initial server setup"
 ---
 # Initial server setup <!-- Setting an L1 heading title here overrides the title used in the navigation -->
-Spin up server on Linode and SSH in using root commands.
+Spin up server on Linode and SSH in using newly-created root login credentials.

 ### Users
-Initially logged in as a root user - we therefore need to add a non-root user & then add them to the sudo group !!! quote "user setup"
+Initially logged in as a root user - therefore need to add a non-root user & also add this new account to the sudo group !!! quote "user setup"
     ``` bash
     sudo adduser <username> && sudo usermod -aG sudo <username>